NianXi1020/Hoff-FinalPJ-Stochastic-volatility-model-with-mixture-of-normals-approximation/README.md

 Data are loaded “per contract” rather than concatenated.
 Use `sv_toolkit.data.load_contracts_in_dir` to get a dictionary keyed by each contract symbol (parsed from the filename before the first underscore), so every contract can be sampled and saved independently.
+You can also enable subsampling with `sample_every` (e.g., 5 for a 5-minute grid) and attach a state-covariate column (e.g., `volume`) to the state equation via `state_exog_col`, which will be returned in the dataset dictionary.

 Run the notebook inside Jupyter, adjust the data directory and sampling parameters, and start with small subsets of the data (e.g., a single file or a